sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + Proof of Compliance (PoC): A Consensus Mechanism to Verify Policy Compliance
 + [Dataset/Tool Paper] SolRPDS: A Dataset for Analyzing Rug Pulls in Solana Decentralized Finance

+## CSF

+### 2025

++ Atomic Transfer Graphs: Secure-by-design Protocols for Heterogeneous Blockchain Ecosystems
++ BitMLx: Secure Cross-chain Smart Contracts For Bitcoin-style Cryptocurrencies
++ Verifiable E-Voting with a Trustless Bulletin Board
++ VRaaS: Verifiable Randomness as a Service on Blockchains

+## ISC

+### 2025

++ BlockLens: Detecting Malicious Transactions in Ethereum Using LLM Techniques
++ Jakiro: A Cross-modal Contrastive Learning Framework for Detecting Vulnerabilities in Smart Contracts

 ## CRYPTO

 ### 2025